Dify vs RAGFlow

 FreeRAGFlow

-Open-source RAG engine with deep document understanding, chunk visualization, and citation tracking for enterprise knowledge bases.
+Open-source RAG engine with deep document understanding, chunk visualization, citation tracking, hybrid search, and agent workflow capabilities for enterprise knowledge bases.

 Was this helpful?